seraogianluca/GIAR/docs/Datamining/sentimentanalysisdoc.md

 (immagine di weka con le 3 colonne uguali?)

 We need now to transform our stream of characters into a stream of processing units, called `tokens`.
 During this step, after removing punctuation marks, non-text characters and special symbols, each text is represented as a set of words.
+We use the `AlphabeticTokenizer` as tokenizer in weka.

 (immagine di esempio prima-dopo?)